 programs & Enrollment

-When choosing Montessori for your child, you as a parent should be aware that the program is sequential.
-Maximum benefit is derived if the child enters the program by the age of three and remains in the Montessori program until he/she is ready for the kindergarten year.
+When choosing Montessori for your child, you as a parent should be aware the program is sequential.
+Maximum benefit is derived if the child enters the program by the age of two and remains in the Montessori program through his/her kindergarten year.

 our programs

-Our PreK classroom offers a complete curriculum including practical life, language development and writing, geography, mathematics, sensory education, botany, zoology, and other sciences.
+Our two PreK/Kinder classrooms are traditional Montessori “mixed age” classrooms with children ranging from 3 to 6 years old.
+It is the Montessori belief that children receive enriched education and social development through this mixed aged environment.
+Our 3 to 6, PreK/Kinder program offers a complete curriculum including practical life, language development and writing, geography, mathematics, sensory education, botany, zoology, and other sciences.
 As they move through these areas of the classroom, the children develop their own capabilities, take charge of their own learning, and become accountable for their own knowledge.
-In addition to the Montessori areas of the classroom, projects such as art, cooking, creative movement, cultural projects, music, and gardening, are integrated into the curriculum monthly.
-The goal of the PreK classroom is to prepare the child, both academically and socially, for ultimate success in their educational years ahead.
-The PreK classrooms will consist of a small group of students, allowing the teachers to provide individualized attention to their students, while creating a more academic, quiet environment in which the children can learn and work independently.
-Children entering the PreK classroom should be fully toilet trained.
-Class instruction is from 8:30am to 2:45pm, Monday through Friday.
-Half day is not an option in the PreK classroom.
+In addition to the Montessori areas of the classroom, projects such as art, cooking, creative movement, cultural projects, music, and gardening, are integrated into the curriculum.
+The goal of the PreK/Kinder classrooms is to prepare the child, both academically and socially, for ultimate success in their educational years ahead.
+Our policy requires each child be toilet-trained, and at least three years of age by their start date.

 summer camp program

-Lodi Montessori conducts two fun-filled, exciting, and educational Summer Camps that are offered as a component of the yearly program.
+Lodi Montessori conducts two fun-filled, educational Summer Camps, offered as an added component to the yearly program.
 The two-week camps will be conducted once in June and once in July.
 Summer camp is intended to be a fun and relaxing time for your child.
 Summer activities will relate to the children’s favorite areas of learning during the school year.
-Additionally, there will be various hands-on activities for the children during weekly themes such as the ocean, the zoo, occupations etc. Fun, outdoor water games will also be implemented to “beat the heat.”
-First consideration for this program will be given to current students and all remaining students will be placed on a waiting list until an opening occurs.
+Additionally, there will be various hands-on activities for the children during weekly themes such as the ocean, zoo, occupations, etc. Children will also enjoy outdoor water games to beat the heat.
+This program is only available to current LoMo families.
+Summer enrollment is based on a first-come, first-serve basis.

 areas of learning